onflow/cadence/docs/language.md

 Composite data types allow composing simpler types into more complex types, i.e., they allow the composition of multiple values into one.
 Composite data types have a name and consist of zero or more named fields, and zero or more functions that operate on the data.
 Each field may have a different type.

 There are two kinds of composite data types.
-The kinds differ in their usage and the behaviour when a value is used as the initial value for a constant or variable, when the value is assigned to a variable, and when the value is passed as an argument to a function:
+The kinds differ in their usage and the behaviour when a value is used as the initial value for a constant or variable, when the value is assigned to a variable, when the value is passed as an argument to a function, and when the value is returned from a function:

 - [**Structures**](#structures) are **copied**, i.e. they are value types
 - [**Resources**](#resources) are **moved**, they are linear types.
 Resources **must** be used **exactly once**